joshatron/CSCI-441-Programs/program3/README.md

 My animated objects are the doors.
 When you get within a certain distance of them, they automatically open, and when you move far enough away, they close again.

-My partivle effect is a simple fire for each torch, I set a starting x and z velocity which is random and give each an upwards acceleration of 1.
+My partivle effect is a simple fire for each torch, I set a starting x and z velocity which is random and give each an constant upwards acceleration.